jarun/buku/README.md

 `buku` is a powerful bookmark manager and a personal textual mini-web.

 For those who prefer the GUI, `bukuserver` exposes a browsable front-end on a local web host server.
-See [bukuserver page](https://github.com/jarun/buku/tree/master/bukuserver#readme) for config and screenshot.
+See [bukuserver page](https://github.com/jarun/buku/tree/master/bukuserver#readme) for config and screenshots.

 When I started writing it, I couldn't find a flexible command-line solution with a private, portable, merge-able database along with seamless GUI integration.
 Hence, `buku`.